 Of the nearly 100 tactics identified in the ICCT's survey of the literature and consultations with stakeholders, the ICCT prioritized evaluation of 38 tactics based on likely impact on statewide petroleum consumption and present feasibility in Hawaii.
-The remainder of tactics in the master list were not evaluated due to insufficient baseline data (VI.E), unclear policy definition, or were not prioritized in consideration of limited project timing and resources.
+The remainder of tactics in the master list were not evaluated due to insufficient baseline data (VI.E), unclear policy definition4, or were not prioritized in consideration of limited project timing and resources.
 Tactics that could enable reductions in petroleum consumption indirectly by supporting the implementation of other tactics were also evaluated qualitatively or simply included in the master list based on their priority.

-&lt;sup>4 For example, one tactic identified by stakeholders was to consider residential density and distance to work as key determinants of transport activity.
-While such a recommendation could very well lead to reductions in vehicle-miles traveled and petroleum use if land use planners site residential locations closer to employment centers, it is not straightforward to link this recommendation with a specific policy
+4 For example, one tactic identified by stakeholders was to consider residential density and distance to work as key determinants of transport activity.
+While such a recommendation could very well lead to reductions in vehicle-miles traveled and petroleum use if land use planners site residential locations closer to employment centers, it is not straightforward to link this recommendation with a specific policy action in a manner that would support analysis of costs, benefits, implementation timeline, etc.

-The ICCT's analysis builds on previous work (Road Map & Hawaii Clean Energy Initiative Scenario Analysis) in that it:
+The ICCT's analysis builds on previous work (Road Map5 & Hawaii Clean Energy Initiative Scenario Analysis6) in that it:

-- Focuses in depth on the Transportation sector, including aviation and marine, which account for 40 percent of statewide transportation energy use, as well as passenger vehicles, commercial vehicles, and alternative means of passenger transport; - Considers costs, social acceptability, and likelihood of implementation in addition to the benefits of petroleum reduction tactics; - Compiles a master list of nearly 100 tactics to reduce or enable reductions in petroleum consumption in transportation; - Quantitatively and qualitatively evaluates a short list of tactics spanning various strategies; - Recommends 22 tactics for consideration in Hawaii based on a systematic, transparent ranking, and; - Delivers a model and calculation spreadsheets that enable the Hawaii State Energy Office with input from stakeholders to build in the quantitative analysis with up-to-date transportation data, policy assumptions, and scenarios in support of policy discussions. - Recommends steps to better integrate tactics into planning and performance monitoring processes of relevant government agencies at the state and local levels.
+- Focuses in depth on the Transportation sector, including aviation and marine, which account for 40 percent of statewide transportation energy use, as well as passenger vehicles, commercial vehicles, and alternative means of passenger transport; - Considers costs, social acceptability, and likelihood of implementation in addition to the benefits of petroleum reduction tactics; - Compiles a master list of nearly 100 tactics to reduce or enable reductions in petroleum consumption in transportation; - Quantitatively and qualitatively evaluates a short list of tactics spanning various strategies; - Recommends 22 tactics for consideration in Hawaii based on a systematic, transparent ranking, and; - Delivers a model7 and calculation spreadsheets8 that enable the Hawaii State Energy Office with input from stakeholders to build in the quantitative analysis with up-to-date transportation data, policy assumptions, and scenarios in support of policy discussions. - Recommends steps to better integrate tactics into planning and performance monitoring processes of relevant government agencies at the state and local levels.
 Stakeholders highlighted the need for such integration in the breakout session on Managing Travel Demand at the November 13, 2014 stakeholder meeting.